Artists: Ewa Axelrad, Karolina Breguła, Mamuka Japharidze, Taus Makhacheva, Mariam Natroshvili & Detu Jincharadze, Alicja Rogalska, Sabina Sallis

 Europe House Georgia & Center for Contemporary Art Tbilisi

 7 - 16 November 2015

-Mythologies was presented as a part of Artisterium 2015, Tbilisi's annual International Contemporary Art Exhibition and Art Event, curated by Magda Guruli.
+Myth was presented as a part of Artisterium 2015, Tbilisi's annual international contemporary art exhibition and event programme; the exhibition/event programme is curated by Magda Guruli.

 Supported by the Polish Ministry of Culture and National Heritage.